William Cocke: Early life and education

-Political Offices
+Political career

 Cocke was an elected member of the Virginia House of Burgesses.
 In 1776, as a colonel of militia, he led a company of men into North Carolina's Washington District for action against the Indians.
 Cocke suffered accusations of cowardice following his actions at the Battle of Island Flats that followed him throughout his life.
 Later that year, he left Virginia and moved to what was to become Tennessee.
 During the organization of the State of Franklin, Cocke was elected as the would-be state's delegate to the Congress of the Confederation.

 In 1796, Cocke was chosen as a delegate to the convention that wrote the first Tennessee Constitution.
 The newly formed government selected Cocke to be one of the new state's initial senators, along with William Blount.
 Cocke and Blount presented their credentials to the United States Senate on May 9, 1796.
 The Senate, however, refused to seat Cocke and Blount while the debate regarding the admission of Tennessee into the Union was on.
 When Tennessee was finally admitted on June 1, the issue of Cocke and Blount's seating was again raised.
 The Federalist Senate held by a narrow margin (11–10) that Cocke and Blount's election was illegal because it had occurred without congressional authorization.
 The Tennessee legislature duly re-selected Cocke and Blount on August 2.

 Cocke's initial term expired on March 3, 1797.
 The Tennessee General Assembly, however, neglected to elect a successor to Cocke; he was subsequently appointed to his former seat by Governor John Sevier on April 22, 1797, until the General Assembly belatedly elected his successor, Andrew Jackson.
-Later, he was elected by the Tennessee Assembly to the other U.S. Senate seat, and served from March 4, 1799 to March 3, 1805.
+Later, he was elected by the Tennessee Assembly to the other U.S. Senate seat, and served from March 4, 1799, to March 3, 1805.

 Cocke was appointed a judge of the First Circuit Court of Tennessee.
-On November 7, 1811 he was impeached by the Tennessee House of Representatives, and on October 10, 1812, at the end of his impeachment trial, he was convicted by the Tennessee Senate on one of the three articles of impeachment and thereby removed from office.
+On November 7, 1811, he was impeached by the Tennessee House of Representatives, and on October 10, 1812, at the end of his impeachment trial, he was convicted by the Tennessee Senate on one of the three articles of impeachment and thereby removed from office.
+In 1816 he was a witness to a treaty with the Chickasaw that was negotiated by Andrew Jackson and others.